Our diverse faculty includes twelve professors with Ph.D.s in areas ranging from platelet cell biology to ornithology.

 Dr. Larson teaches Introductory Biology, Biochemistry, Pharmacology and Cell Biology.
 His research focuses on platelets, platelet function, and platelet biogenesis.
-He is also the pre-professional advisor for clinical lab science.
+He is also the pre-professional advisor for medical lab science.
 He received his bachelor’s degree in biology and chemistry at Concordia College and his Ph.D. in pharmacology from the University of North Carolina at Chapel Hill, and he worked as a post-doctoral research fellow at the Centre for Cardiovascular Research at the University of Birmingham (U.K.).

 Dr. Amy R. Lewis